 All students are expected to maintain at least the equivalent of a full time course load according to Appalachian State and the host university while abroad (whichever is greater).
-Students participating on the USAC Montevideo program will be required to enroll in 12-18 credits.
+Students participating on the USAC Chiang Mai program will be required to enroll in 12-18 credits during the semester and 3-6 credits per summer session.
 For more information about study abroad enrollment policies, credit approval, and credit and grade conversions please visit the Academics section of our website.

 How to Apply

 Applications are accepted on a rolling basis and some programs may fill up before the listed deadline.
 Each year applications for Fall, Spring, and Summer will open up on August 1st.
 Once open the deadline will be listed below and an Apply Now button will be available at the top and bottom of this page.
 Most applications will have a 2 part application process so students are encouraged to complete their OIED application well before the listed deadline.